 If you’re flying with an infant that’s between the ages of seven and fourteen days old, you won’t be able to board.
 It can put the baby at risk.

 Rowdiness Will Get You Kicked Off

 Remember, flying is a privilege, not a right.
 Acting up, causing chaos or picking a fight with a flight attendant or even another passenger can give you the boot.
-Korean Airlines recently implemented a law that can not only prevent a passenger with a history of unruly behavior from boarding, but also allows the flight crew to cary a taser in case of an unruly traveler.
+Korean Airlines recently implemented a law that can not only prevent a passenger with a history of unruly behavior from boarding but also allows the flight crew to carry a taser in case of an unruly traveler.